wmarchand/VM_WebServer/README.md

 <img src=""/>
 <br />
 <br />
 There might be a selection that comes up for an Ubuntu sever without the need to search for it.
-If not, search for Ubuntu.
-There will be multiple verstions of Ubuntu that appear.
-For this project, we are going to select the Ubuntu Server with the highest version number, in my case that is Ubuntu Server 23.10.
+If not, search for Ubuntu LTS.
+LTS stands for Long Term Support and when deploying a server of any kind, this is usually what you want.
+There will be multiple verstions of Ubuntu LTS that appear.
+For this project, we are going to select the Ubuntu Server with the highest version number, in my case that is Ubuntu Server 22.04 LTS.
 Click create.  <br/>
 <img src=""/>
 <br />
 <br />